-With lobster, sherry, and plenty of creamy ingredients and cheese, this very special, DELICIOUS dish is indulgent and extravagant.
+This lobster gratin with Florida flair has lobster, sherry, and plenty of creamy ingredients and cheese.
+This very special, DELICIOUS dish is indulgent and extravagant.
 But at the same time, this Florida Lobster Gratin recipe is all the comfort of your favorite classic casserole.

 Alright, I try new recipes all the time.
 But every so often, I try something that absolutely blows me away.
 This is one of those dishes.
 I first had it at the grocery store of all places.
 Our grocery store, Publix, does a recipe of the week sort of thing, prepared in the store for sampling if you time it just right to be there …which I make sure I do at least once a week.
 Sometimes twice.
 This lobster casserole recipe is my adaptation of the one from the week of Valentine’s Day last year.